marcveens/homebridge-website-change-check/README.md

 ```
 In this example the script will wait 500 milliseconds, then set the first possible truthy value in the #mySelectId `select` element, after which it checks the value in `.module--header .module__title span`.

+## Local debugging
+See the [LOCAL_DEBUG.md](LOCAL_DEBUG.md) manual for an explanation on how to test your scenario on your local machine.
+This also includes screenshot so you can visually see what every step of your script does.

 ## Contributors
 If you'd like to contribute to this repository, feel free to!